 Each of the definitions of “motivating factor” set out in this section accurately states the law.

-12.40 ELEMENTS OF CLAIM: (SEX) DISCRIMINATION (Mixed Motive) (42 U.S.C. § 1983)
+12.40 ELEMENTS OF CLAIM: DISCRIMINATION (Mixed Motive) (42 U.S.C. § 1983)

-Your verdict must be for plaintiff [insert name] and against defendant [insert name] on the plaintiff’s claim [generally describe claim] if both of the following elements have been proved1:
+Your verdict must be for plaintiff [insert name] and against defendant [insert name] on the plaintiff’s claim [generally describe claim] if all of the following elements have been proved1:

 First, the defendant [discharged]5 the plaintiff; and

-Second, the plaintiff’s (sex) [was a motivating factor]6 [played a part]7 in the defendant’s decision[; and
+Second, the plaintiff’s (describe protected class, e.g., sex) [was a motivating factor]6 [played a part]7 in the defendant’s decision; and

 Third, the defendant was acting under color of state law].8

-However, your verdict must be for the defendant if any of the above elements has not been proved, or if it has been proved that the defendant would have [discharged] the plaintiff regardless of [(his) (her)] (sex).
-[You may find that the plaintiff’s (sex) [was a motivating factor] [play a part] in the defendant’s (decision)9 if it has been proved that the defendant’s stated reason(s) for its (decision) [(is) (are)] not the real reason(s), but [(is) (are)] a pretext to hide (sex) discrimination.]10
+However, your verdict must be for the defendant if any of the above elements has not been proved, or if it has been proved that the defendant would have [discharged] the plaintiff regardless of [(his) (her)] (describe protected class, e.g., sex).
+[You may find that the plaintiff’s (describe protected class, e.g., sex) [was a motivating factor] [play a part] in the defendant’s (decision)9 if it has been proved that the defendant’s stated reason(s) for its (decision) [(is) (are)] not the real reason(s), but [(is) (are)] a pretext to hide (describe protected class, e.g., sex) discrimination.]10

 Notes on Use